NordicESMhub/container-noresm/README.md

 ### Pull singularity container

-We can then pull the image to generate a singularity container:
+We can then pull the image to generate a singularity image:

 ```
 singularity pull docker://quay.io/nordicesmhub/container-noresm:v1.0.0
 ```

-The previous command generates `container-noresm_v1.0.0.sif` that is ready to be run on your HPC.
+The previous command generates `container-noresm_v1.0.0.sif` that is ready to be run on your HPC, desktop/laptop, etc.

 ### Create NorESM case, compile and prepare input data

-We will be using [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html), the most powerful supercomuter in Norway (2021) and prepare a case for running on one single node e.g. 128 processors.
+We will be using [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html), the most powerful supercomputer in Norway (2021) and prepare a case for running on one single node e.g. 128 processors.

-The creation, compilation and preparation of input data can be done interactively on an interactive node on betzy.
-All NorESM input data are made available in `/cluster/shared/noresm/inputdata` and this is why we are binding this folder to  `/opt/esm/inputdata`.
-We also want to make sure we can access both the working and archive directories so these two folders are binded to `$USERWORK/work` and `$USERWORK/archive` respectively.
-Please note that at this stage only the working directory will be used.
+The creation, setup and compilation of the case as well as a check of the availability of the necessary of the input data can be done interactively on an interactive node on Betzy.
+All NorESM/CESM input data can be found in `/cluster/shared/noresm/inputdata` and this is why we are binding this folder to  `/opt/esm/inputdata`.
+We also want to make sure we can access both the work and archive directories so these two folders are bound to `$USERWORK/work` and `$USERWORK/archive`, respectively.
+Please note that at this stage only the work directory will be used.

 ```
 export COMPSET='NF2000climo'